apifortress/Bloodhound/doc/07_extra_actors.md

 Filters out any request that does not carry a valid API key in the headers or in the query string.
 This base actor loads the API keys from a YAML file.

+When the API key is recognized, the ApiKey object is stored in the `key` meta of the request.

 **class:** com.apifortress.afthem.actors.filters.ApiKeyFilterActor

 **sidecars**: yes